 Looking For The Best Lights for Aquatic Plant Growth in Freshwater Aquariums?

 Calling all aquatic plant lovers looking for the best lights for aquatic plants!
 Finding the best light to stimulate your plants’ growth while not compromising the calming glow of your tank can be tricky.
+Living plants can also help with cycling a fish tank for better water quality for your fish.
 Luckily, I’ve scoured the internet to find the best lights for your plants and tank.
 These lights are sure to spur your plants’ growth without blinding you or your aquatic friends.

 Best Lights for Aquatic Plant Growth on the Market

 The Finnex Planted+ 24/7 Light is a fully Automated Aquarium LED light with remote control.
 It is available for purchase in five different lengths: 20 inches, 24 inches, 20 inches, 36 inches, and 48 inches.
 This light is a tri-phosphor light, emitting red, green, and blue lights.

 The timing functions are fully compatible with the remote control, and can be used to follow a dimming track throughout the day, rather than a strict on/off pattern.